Brig2002/GreenStake-Grant/PROJECT_DESCRIPTION.md

 ## Conclusion

-GreenStake represents a new paradigm in project funding, combining the best of blockchain technology with environmental and social impact.
+Eco Stake represents a new paradigm in project funding, combining the best of blockchain technology with environmental and social impact.
 Through its innovative DAO structure and transparent operations, it creates a sustainable ecosystem that benefits all participants while promoting positive change in the world.